ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 - You must delete the Cloud Connection (Direct Link) from the IBM Cloud Transit Gateway interface before you delete the Cloud Connection.

 - When there are more than one virtual server instances that use the Cloud Connection, and you delete one, you can delete the Cloud Connection from the existing server instances.

+Effective 1 July 2025, metering charges are applied to any Direct Link connections that you continue to use.
+If you have existing IBM Cloud Connections that are managed from non-PER enabled workspaces, you can now view and delete them using the [IBM Cloud CLI](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-cloud-connection-delete){: external} or [API](/apidocs/power-cloud#pcloud-cloudconnections-delete){: external} from a PER-enabled workspace.
+{: note}